 Yes: All 301 and 302 redirects pass on full page rank, if implemented correctly.
 For more on this topic, read our complete guide to redirects.

-Figure 1: Check your status codes at a glance with Ryte Website Success
+Figure 1: Check your status codes at a glance with Ryte Search Engine Optimization

-After clicking on the yellow tab, you’ll see all URLs that display the status Code 301 (Permanent Redirect).
+After clicking on the yellow tab, you’ll see all URLs that have a status code 301 (permanent redirect).
 You’ll also be able to see the destination URLs.

 Figure 2: Discover the destination URLs of 301 redirects with Ryte